BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 ## Optional: View Your Private Keys

 Sometimes, you might want to actually look at the private keys associated with your Bitcoin addresses.
 Perhaps you want to be able to sign a message or spend bitcoins from a different machine.
 Perhaps you just want to back up certain important private keys.

-To look at _all_ the keys in your wallet, type `bitcoin-cli dumpwallet ~/mywallet.txt`.
+You can also do this with your dump file, since it's human readable.
 ```
 $ bitcoin-cli dumpwallet ~/mywallet.txt
 {
   "filename": "/home/standup/mywallet.txt"
 }
 ```
-This will create a `mywallet.txt` file in your home directory with a long list of private keys, addresses, and other information.
-Mind you, you'd never want to put this data out in a plain text file on a Bitcoin setup with real funds!

 More likely, you just want to look at the private key associated with a specific address.
 This can be done with the `bitcoin-cli dumpprivkey` command.
 ```
 $ bitcoin-cli dumpprivkey "moKVV6XEhfrBCE3QCYq6ppT7AaMF8KsZ1B"